-Wellness Testing should be done on a regular basis, and many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination, and heartworm testing.
+Wellness testing should be done regularly.
+Many pet owners combine wellness testing with their dog’s annual visit to the veterinarian for physical examination, vaccination, and heartworm testing.
 Your veterinarian may recommend more frequent testing depending on your dog's age or specific health concerns.

 What is involved in wellness testing?

 There are four main categories of wellness testing for senior dogs: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
-Comprehensive testing is recommended for senior dogs, due to the higher risk of underlying disease.
+Comprehensive testing is recommended for senior dogs due to the higher risk of underlying disease.

-This simple blood test gives information about the different cell types in the blood.
-These include red blood cells, which carry oxygen to the tissues, white blood cells, which fight infection and respond to inflammation, and platelets, which help the blood to clot.
-The CBC provides details about the number, size, and shape of the various cells types, and identifies the presence of any abnormal cells.
-It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease (See article Complete Blood Count).
+Complete Blood Count (CBC): This blood test provides information about the different cell types in the blood.
+These include red blood cells, which carry oxygen to the tissues; white blood cells, which fight infection and respond to inflammation; and platelets, which help the blood to clot.
+The CBC provides details about the number, size, and shape of the various cell types, and identifies the presence of any abnormal cells.
+It is a routine test used in all stages of health and illness and can indicate the presence of many forms of disease (see handout “Complete Blood Count” for more information).

-The thyroid gland acts like a thermostat and "sets" the metabolic rate of the whole body (See article Thyroid Hormone Testing in Dogs).
-The most common thyroid disease in the dog is hypothyroidism, which occurs when the thyroid gland fails to produce enough thyroid hormone.
+Thyroid Testing: The thyroid gland acts like a thermostat and sets the metabolic rate of the whole body (see handout “Thyroid Hormone Testing in Dogs” for more information).
+The most common thyroid disease in dogs is hypothyroidism, which occurs when the thyroid gland fails to produce enough thyroid hormone.
 Hormone levels should be tested routinely in older dogs, especially if there is unexplained weight gain, lack of energy, recurring skin or ear infections, or hair loss on the body and tail.